neuvector/docs/user/pages/02.deploying/06.awsmarketplace/docs.md

 ### Deploying NeuVector Prime through the AWS Marketplace

 A special billing interface is required to enable PAYG to your AWS account.
 This must be deployed, together with NeuVector from the AWS Marketplace listing for NeuVector.
-To deploy the billing adapter and NeuVector see the [Usage instructions](https://aws.amazon.com/marketplace/pp/prodview-u2ciiono2w3h2#pdp-usage) (requires AWS login).
+To deploy the billing adapter and NeuVector see the Usage instructions for your region in the marketplace listing above.

 The helm install command uses defaults in the values.yaml file.
 Important defaults to check are the manager service type (LoadBalancer) and container run-time (containerd - which is the typical default for EKS clusters).
 The default admin username is disabled, and users are required to set a username and password through a secret prior to deployment.